wjhnow/Hugotest/content/post/2026-09-01-android-17-qpr2-beta-4-rolls-out-googles-most-stable-beta-yet.md

 categories:
   - Technoloy
 ---
-## Android 17 QPR2 Beta 4: Pixel 11 Support Arrives And Notification Intelligence Is Cooked 💀
+### Android 17 QPR2 Beta 4: Pixel 11 Support Arrives And Notification Intelligence Is Cooked 💀

-Android 17 QPR2 Beta 4 dropped over the weekend.
-Google also finally let Pixel 11 owners into the beta program yesterday, which is late but whatever.
+<p class="has-dropcap">Android 17 QPR2 Beta 4 dropped over the weekend.
+Google also finally let Pixel 11 owners into the beta program yesterday, which is late but whatever.</p>

 Usually these late-cycle QPR builds are battery disasters.
 This one somehow made it to "Platform Stability" without turning the phone into a hand warmer.
 Miracle.